aalto-trafficsense/public-transport-dataset/README.md

 # public-transport-dataset

-This dataset is composed of position and activity recognition samples of 8 researchers between 9 am and 4 pm EET+DST on August 26th 2016, manual bookkeeping of their trips and related transport infrastructure data.
+The dataset is composed of position and activity recognition samples of 8 researchers between 9 am and 4 pm EET+DST on August 26th 2016, manual bookkeeping of their trips and related transport infrastructure data.
 Data collection for the limited period was pre-agreed with every campaign participant.
 The target was to create a dataset for testing and benchmarking of algorithms for automatic recognition of public transportation trips from mobile phone sample data.
 Seven participants executed as many public transportation trips as possible during the designated time, especially emphasizing travel by subway, as it has been the most challenging transportation mode for automatic recognition.
 Some private car trips were also logged to provide trips, which should not match with any public transportation.
 Due to the exceptional amount of travel during one day, this dataset cannot be used as a source for studying regular travel habits of public transportation users.

+The challenge is to correctly recognise as many trips from the manual log as possible by using the other forms of data available.

 The dataset consists of the following components:
 * [Device data](#device-data) (samples from mobile phones)
 * [Filtered device data](#device-data-filtered) (samples from mobile phones)
-* Device models (phones used by the participants)
+* [Device models](#device-models) (phones used by the participants)
-* Manual log (manual trip bookkeeping entries of participants)
+* [Manual log](#manual-log) (manual trip bookkeeping entries of participants)
-* Public transport fleet live position samples
+* [Live position samples](#transit-live) of the public transport fleet
-* Static timetables valid at the time of the experiment
+* [Static timetables](#static timetables) valid at the time of the experiment
-* Train history from the experiment date
+* [Train history](#train history information) from the experiment date

 CSV-versions of the data are available in the [csv folder](https://github.com/aalto-trafficsense/public-transport-dataset/tree/master/csv).
 The [psql folder](https://github.com/aalto-trafficsense/public-transport-dataset/tree/master/psql) contains instructions and scripts to import the data into a